 These units are taken by students with a strong interest in mathematics or wishing to undergo further study in mathematics and related disciplines.
 Students must have completed VCE Specialist Mathematics Units 1 and 2 AND VCE Mathematical Methods Units 1 and 2 prior to enrolling in this course.
+Study of Specialist Mathematics Units 3 and 4 also assumes concurrent study or previous completion of Mathematical Methods Units 3 and 4.
 Students must purchase a Casio Classpad Computer Algebra System (CAS) Calculator or retain their CAS calculator from the previous year.
 Throughout Units 3 and 4 students will study 'Algebra, number and structure', 'Calculus', 'Data analysis, probability and statistics', 'Discrete mathematics', 'Functions, relations and graphs', and 'Space and measurement'.